The requirements I need to meet are as follows:

 - It must be robust

 I have researched a few options in order to help establish the best way to achieve the requirements.

 My initial instinct was to build a Pi-based solution and use an analog Zero pHat I have to attach the pad inputs, using python to read the pads and play audio files, however I feel that the need to safely shut it down wouldn't meet the simplicity or robust requirements in my eyes.

 After looking further into this board I found the perfect companion shield for the board: Audio Shield For DFRduino M0.
-Complete with Micro SD card slot, line out and recording features and a small onboard amp, this board will give me the functionality I need to achieve all of the above targets and give plenty of features for future development.
+Complete with Micro SD card slot, line out and recording features and a small onboard amp, this board wpuld have given me the functionality I need to achieve all of the above targets and give plenty of features for future development.

-In addition to this shield I will also include an i2c 16x2 LCD screen and a rotary encoder for menu and navigation control.
+In addition to these modules I will also include an i2c 16x2 LCD screen and a rotary encoder for menu and navigation control.
 Add in a handful of 1/4" jack sockets and an enclosure and this should give us a complete unit.

 I have a rough idea on how I am going to tackle the code of this project:

 Sample sounds will be uploaded to the MicroSD Cards on the modules, and the order in which the files are written to the card dictates the file number to call (first file on is file 1 etc).

 The rotary encoder and lcd will allow the setting of the volume of the output and also the number of the group of sounds to be triggered - switching between the two will be done by pressing the encoder button.

 The main loop of the code will check the pad pins (A0-A5) and check for a reading; if > 0 then a hit has been registered.
 The play command will send the currently selected group number and the reading of the analog pin to the DFplayer module associated for that pad.